Stan Cox, ‘The Path to a Livable Future’ City Lights

 How Cox raises awareness is sophisticated and deserves mention.
 Chapter 1 simply reiterates events as they took place across 2020.
 Chapter 2 demonstrates the ‘entanglement’ of events identified in the Introduction, and it is accomplished in a way that also shows us not just why but how it is essential to address them together.
 Chapter 3 is a roadmap like no other, moving easily from issue to issue throughout the tangled roots.
 Chapter 4 takes off from a clear-eyed description of our social and environmental predicament before reporting the impact a dedicated activist minority can have on majority opinion and action.

-Chapter 1: The Perilous Year recounts the relentless succession of events that unfolded in 2020 to reveal our vulnerabilities as a society — leading off with the pandemic.
+Chapter 1: The Cruelest Year recounts the relentless succession of events that unfolded in 2020 to reveal our vulnerabilities as a society — leading off with the pandemic.
 Amidst all that was truly difficult, Cox nonetheless finds rays of light:

 The crises of 2020 demonstrated that people and governments are capable of suspending business as usual in order to deal with disaster in real time.
 The path to a livable future is there — will we choose to follow it?